 The foam is soft enough to be enjoyable underfoot, but the whole shoe itself doesn’t flex much.
 The shoe really only flexes at the natural break under your toes giving it a bit of a stiff feel.
 It scored 4-5 on our torsional flex test (5 being the stiffest) meaning it doesn’t have a lot of flex or twist from side to side.

 It feels like a road shoe with lugs to me, not necessarily a trail-specific shoe.
 This is ideal if you commute to your trails or need a shoe to do a little of everything.

 Also worth noting, it has this funky heel rudder off the back.
-This is designed to give the shoe a bit more stabilization on the downhills as you land on your heel first.
-It’s gimmicky I think and doesn’t do a ton in my opinion other than maybe tricking yourself into believing you can feel the ground earlier which can help with balance on steep descents.
+This gives the shoe a bit more stabilisation on the downhills as you land on your heel first.
+It’s gimmicky I think and doesn’t do a tonne in my opinion other than maybe tricking yourself into believing you can feel the ground earlier which can help with balance on steep descents.
 Placebo?
 If it works…

 Ultimately it’s a bit too cushioned for me and there’s no ground feel, I like to feel lower and more connected to the trail personally.

 Break this baby in